windhaunting/weatherHierarchical/README.md

 Create hierarchical data of weather

-Read the city, town of USA
+Read the city/town, county, states in USA

-Read the city in China
+Read the county, city and province in China

 Read the station weather data